splunk/public-o11y-docs/sp-oncall/alerts/team-dashboard.rst

 See a list of users that are on-call for the teams that you have filtered for.
-You can see which teams that these users are on call for, as well as clicking the user’s name to take on-call or see these user’s upcoming shifts.
+You can see which teams that these users are on call for, as well as clicking the user's name to take on-call or see these user's upcoming shifts.

-You can navigate to the team’s view below to see other user’s associated with teams.
+You can navigate to the team's view below to see other user's associated with teams.

 Take On-Call from Another User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Navigate to a user in the on-call list, and click the user’s name.
+Navigate to a user in the on-call list, and click the user's name.
 From here, you can take the shift from a user from the pop over.

 To revert an on-call take, click the “clear take” button from the